-In 2021, your daughter/son will enter Senior Years Learning and will be required to study two elective courses in addition to the compulsory courses.
+In 2022, your daughter/son will enter Senior Years Learning and will be required to study two elective courses in addition to the compulsory courses.

-Please number your selections for elective choices below in order of preference, after carefully reading the Year 9 2021 Course Handbook, and return to your Pastoral Class teacher by Monday, 15th June 2020.
+Please read the Year 9 2023 Elective Course Handbook carefully and then number your selections for elective choices below in order of preference.
+This form must be returned to your Pastoral Class teacher by Monday, 20th June 2022.

-As outlined in the Year 9 2021 Course Handbook:
+As outlined in the Year 9 2022 Elective Course Handbook: